BrunoCunhaTeixeira/PFNN-Integration-in-Unity/README.md

 Imgur-Video 1: https://imgur.com/a/HpZIF8j

 Imgur-Video 2: https://imgur.com/a/lOVyobC

+## Installation

+1. Navigate to the Scenes folder and open a scene.

+2. Navigate to the inspector of the "PFNN" Script which is attached to the character Gameobject.

+3. Click on the Button "Store Parameters" and wait 10 - 20 sec.

+4. Now you can start the scene!

 # Controlls
 As already mentioned, there are two other control options available besides the keyboard.
 The first includes control via a gamepad and the second via waypoints.
 Only one control option can be active at a time, which can be selected in the "Bio Animation_Original" script in the Unity editor.